 Dr. Joe Reimer is Associate Professor of Jewish Education in the Education Program and the Hornstein Program for Jewish Professional Leadership.
 He received an Ed.D. and an M.Ed. from Harvard University.
 His areas of expertise include Jewish experiential education, professional leadership development and Jewish learning in summer camps.
 His particular interests are in experiential learning and in child development as that relates to creativity and caring.
 Some courses he has created are The Psychology of Student Learning, Creativity and Caring, The Psychology of Love: Education for Close Relationships.
 His many publications include To Build a Profession: Careers in Jewish Education (Brandeis University) and Succeeding at Jewish Education: How One Synagogue Made It Work (JPS) for which he received the National Jewish Book Award in Education.
 He also received the Human Development Research Award for research on moral development of kibbutz adolescents and young adults.

 Rabbi Jason Rubenstein

-Rabbi Jason Rubenstein is Dean of Students and Alumni at Yeshivat Hadar, where he also teaches Talmud and Jewish thought.
+Rabbi Jason Rubenstein is the Howard M. Holtzmann Jewish Chaplain at Yale.
+He previously served for eight years at Yeshivat Hadar, where he was Dean of Students and Alumni and where he also taught Talmud and Jewish thought.
 He was ordained by the Jewish Theological Seminary in May of 2011, and holds an MA in Talmud from JTS and a BA from Harvard College.
 An alumnus of the kollel of Yeshivat Maale Gilboa, the Wexner Graduate Fellowship, the Legacy Heritage Rabbinic Fellows program at JTS, and the Graduate Fellowship in Jewish Law and Legal Theory of the Cardozo Center for Jewish Law, he is also a recipient of the 2015 Pomegranate Prize for Jewish Education.